Gross margin return on inventory investment: GMROII in the retail industry

 Retailers usually drive their business based on sales or margin.
-In a retailer where budgets and bonuses are based on sales, employees often achieve that by lowering the margin or putting too much stock in their stores.
+For a retailer whose budgets and bonuses are based on sales, employees often achieve that by lowering the margin or putting too much stock in their stores.
 A high GMROII indicates a good balance of sales, margin, and inventory cost.

+GMROII in manufacturing

+It has been suggested that GMROII is used less often in a manufacturing context because it is difficult to associate raw material inventory with specific products sold.

 Average GMROII

 Financial textbooks often show a formula with a yearly or monthly calculation.
 When tactical decisions are required for variable time periods, it is helpful for systems to be set up so that GMROII can be analyzed at either the yearly, monthly, or weekly level.
 Due to the textbook GMROII formula, depending on the time period, a different result would occur.